mrahhal/blog/posts/2023-05-14-offset-vs-keyset-pagination/post.md

 I'm going to go over a few benchmarks between offset and keyset pagination.
 These are taken from [MR.EntityFrameworkCore.KeysetPagination](https://github.com/mrahhal/MR.EntityFrameworkCore.KeysetPagination), a library which greatly simplifies doing keyset pagination when using [EF Core](https://learn.microsoft.com/en-us/ef/core/).

-First, we'll briefly introduce each pagination method, the problems, and the use cases best suited for each of them.
+First, we'll briefly introduce each pagination method, the problems, and the use cases best suited for each of them, without going into too much details.

 I'm particularly interested in the common use cases where offset pagination becomes a bottleneck, and to see just how much of a difference keyset pagination will make in comparison.